Things To Do In Istanbul In Winter & What To Expect

 Winter in Istanbul is a veritable feast of wonder, beauty, and, occasionally, a little snow.
 The weather’s a little chilly, but you can still get some enjoyable days on the banks of the Bosphorus.

-We’re talking about a city that spans two continents here, with more history in one single spot than you’ll see in entire counties worldwide.
-Istanbul has seen battles, sieges, and Byzantine and Ottoman rule before a successful modernization that has put the city one of the most cosmopolitan.
+We’re talking about a city that spans two continents here, with more history in one single spot than you’ll see in entire countries worldwide.
+Istanbul has seen battles, sieges, and Byzantine and Ottoman Empires before a successful modernization, making the city one of the most cosmopolitan.

 If you’re keen on heading to Istanbul this wintertime, let’s explore what you can expect and a few other valuable tips to help you have the best time possible.